 Several muscles help to support, stabilize, and facilitate the movement.
 Below we’ve included brief descriptions of the primary muscles worked.

-The psoas muscles help to bend the hip and bring the knee forward during mountain climbers.
+The psoas muscles help to bend the hips and bring the knees forward during mountain climbers.
 Therefore, you’ll need to have strong hips or you won’t be very efficient.

 Strong pecs are highly desired but they’re more than a beach muscle.
 Your pectoral muscles Assist in flexion, horizontal and vertical adduction, extension, and internal rotation of the upper extremity.
 Mountain climbers do engage the pectoral muscles to a degree however, they are not a good option for building size and strength.

 The triceps are a three-headed muscle on the back of the upper arms.
 They primarily function to extend the elbow, and help support the body’s weight during mountain climbers.